Structured outputs quickstart

 What are structured outputs?

-3. Validating and formatting - The extracted data is validated against your schema rules and formatted into clean, structured JSON
+3. Validating and formatting - Results are validated against your schema rules and formatted into clean, structured JSON

-4. Delivering results - The structured data is available immediately after the call ends via API or webhooks
+4. Delivering insights - The processed data and insights are available via API or webhooks once analysis is complete

 When are structured outputs generated?